Caregiving > Nutrition and Diet

 By planning ahead, the caregiver can relieve some of the stress associated with shopping for and planning meals for the patient.
 Following are some hints which may be helpful:

-• Stock the pantry and freezer with the patient's favorite foods so that it won't be necessary to shop as often.
+- Stock the pantry and freezer with the patient's favorite foods so that it won't be necessary to shop as often.
 Include foods that the patient will enjoy even on days when they may not be feeling their best.

-• Cook in advance and freeze foods in meal-size portions.
+- Cook in advance and freeze foods in meal-size portions.

-• Talk to relatives and friends about helping with shopping and cooking, or ask that a relative or friend take over these jobs.
+- Talk to relatives and friends about helping with shopping and cooking, or ask that a relative or friend take over these jobs.

-• Talk to the patient's doctor, nurse or dietitian about any concerns regarding the patient's nutritional needs.
+- Talk to the patient's doctor, nurse or dietitian about any concerns regarding the patient's nutritional needs.
 A dietitian can help plan meals or develop a grocery list taking into consideration any nutrition problems the patient may have.

 The value of good nutrition for any mesothelioma patient, whether they have chosen to be treated aggressively, or whether they have chosen palliative care, can not be stressed enough.
 In either case, appetite may be adversely affected.
 By eating well, they may be able to avoid losing weight, or to regain weight that was lost.
 In addition, good nutrition is important in allowing the body to fight infection or in combating the side-effects of treatments such as surgery, chemotherapy or radiation.

 Balanced nutrition means eating a variety of foods that provide necessary nutrients to maintain health.
 Since the nutrient needs of each patient may vary, it is encouraged that individuals work with their doctors or a nutritionist to set goals specific to their particular circumstances.
-With any serious illness, the goal of good nutrition fresh foodsis to prevent or reverse nutritional deficiencies, minimize the side effects of the illness and/or aggressive treatments and maximize quality of life.
+With any serious illness, the goal of good nutrition is to prevent or reverse nutritional deficiencies, minimize the side effects of the illness and/or aggressive treatments and maximize quality of life.

 Following are some general guidelines of what various nutrients provide in the diet.

-• Fats and carbohydrates: Fats and carbohydrates help supply the body with the majority of its daily caloric intake.
+(Click here for ways to increase protein in the diet.) - Fats and carbohydrates: Fats and carbohydrates help supply the body with the majority of its daily caloric intake.
 Each patient's age, frame size and level of physical activity will determine what is considered normal for them.
 (Click here for ways to increase calories in the diet.)

-• Vitamins and minerals: Vitamins and minerals help ensure growth and development, in addition to allowing the body to use the calories supplied by the foods eaten.
+- Vitamins and minerals: Vitamins and minerals help ensure growth and development, in addition to allowing the body to use the calories supplied by the foods eaten.
 While it is not always necessary to supplement vitamins and minerals during times when one is maintaining good eating habits, it may become more important when the challenges of being ill or undergoing treatment make eating difficult.

-• Water: Water is essential for life.
+- Water: Water is essential for life.
 Without enough water, the body becomes dehydrated.
 Discuss how much water you should be drinking each day with your doctor or nutritionist.

 Obviously, patients with mesothelioma will be faced with special dietary needs at various stages of their disease or their treatment, and only their health care team should make decisions as to what type of diet should be followed and over what length of time.
 Doctors, nutritionists and patients should work together to develop a suitable nutrition plan.
 Patients who are already following a special diet for other health problems such as diabetes or high cholesterol may require a diet modified for their particular needs.
 Following are several types of diets which may apply at various times: